 FTR reopens your fallopian tubes if they’re blocked.
 It doesn’t require surgery.

 How it’s done.
 Your doctor won’t need to make any cuts during FTR.
-She’ll use a speculum, which is a tool to keep your vagina open, and then insert a small plastic tube, or catheter through your cervix into your uterus.
+They’ll use a speculum, which is a tool to keep your vagina open, and then insert a small plastic tube, or catheter through your cervix into your uterus.

 In general, this procedure is done in a limited number of patients with certain types of tubal blockage.